aswain009/java-oop-class-notes/week-two.md

     - you should check to see if the values are "close enough", since they could vary by tiny amounts
     - `Math.abs(oneValue - otherValue) < 1e-6`

-### base, derived, and composed classes
+### concrete, base, derived, and composed classes
+- concrete class: a class that can be instantiated (you can "new" it up)
-- base classes
+- base class:
-- derived classes
+- derived class:
-- composed classes
+- composed class:

 ### open-closed, interface segregation, and dependency inversion principles (SOLID)
 - open-closed